 The Enclave attempting to destroy Friendship City just to kill one Dashite (prior to the attack commencing one of them even shoots a terrified filly who was trying to get away from Littlepip, then attempts to justify it by saying that they couldn't take any chances.)

-Littlepip treats her massacre of everypony in Arbu as this.
+Littlepip treats (and justifies) her massacre of everypony in Arbu as this.

 Strawman Has a Point: Red Eye's propaganda states that all races of pony are equally important.
 He seems to consider the opposition that earth ponies are the best, which seems laughable.
 His opposition's points seem to be better than his, and then you realize that the pro-earth pony Stable he's from invented cybernetic implants and cured old age with only the tiny population of one Stable.